tandasat/DumpVTable/README.md

             It may require Administrators privilege.
         -y: Do not show a warning message.

-As an example, you are going to analyze Flash10zr.ocx with IDA Pro.
+As an example, assuming that you are going to analyze Flash10zr.ocx with IDA Pro.

 First, you can use this tool to create a Python script (out.py).